Roll Forming Blog

 When to Contact a Roll Former

 Roll forming is usually chosen during the design phase, when each manufacturing process is identified for the project.
-Since roll forming can produce complex profile shapes not attainable with other forming techniques, value-added features that may help with mating components are added economically.
+Since custom roll forming can produce complex profile shapes not attainable with other forming techniques, value-added features that may help with mating components are added economically.

 Any raw material is possible, as long as the metal is ductile and comes in a coil.
 Check out this post on the roll form line to learn more about the process.